lbragstad/resume/README.md

 * Interfaced with downstream product teams and collected public cloud requirements to implement upstream
-* Elected by peers within the OpenStack community to serve as the Project Team Lead (PTL) for OpenStack's keystone project, responsible for all identity, authentication, and authorization related projects, clients, and libraries (February 2017)
-* Coordinated the management of keystone releases for Pike, Queens, Rocky, and Stein (February 2017 - March 2019)
+* Elected by peers within the OpenStack community to serve as the Project Team Lead (PTL) for OpenStack's keystone project, coordinating technical and non-technical details for the Pike, Queens, Rocky, and Stein releases (February 2017 - March 2019)
-* Consistently held retrospective with teams throughout each development cycle to find deficiencies in process and capitalize on positive patterns
+* Moderated retrospective throughout each development cycle to find deficiencies in process and capitalize on positive patterns
 * Planned and scheduled identity-related content for events including Project Team Gatherings, Forums, and Summits
 * Elected as a member of the OpenStack Technical Committee focused on the